AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-grapghql-api.md

 <u>Expected results</u>

-Return labels in the GraphQL response should be for the store view set in the request header.
+Return labels in the [!DNL GraphQL] response should be for the store view set in the request header.

 <u>Actual results</u>:

-Return labels in GraphQL response are for the default store view.
+Return labels in [!DNL GraphQL] response are for the default store view.

 ## Apply the patch